The Resources Selection Policy defines the criteria used by Library collection development staff in choosing Library resources and materials.

 - Does not present known security risks (spyware, virus, etc.)

-Electronic resources will be subject to these additional criteria:
+Electronic resources and digital content will be subject to these additional criteria:

 - Print versus electronic cost considerations